simoninireland/epyc/doc/hdf5labnotebook.rst

 identified by the notebook's name.
 Committing the notebook forces any changes to be saved.

-.. automethod :: HDF5LabNotebook.isPersistent
+.. automethod:: HDF5LabNotebook.isPersistent

-.. automethod :: HDF5LabNotebook.commit
+.. automethod:: HDF5LabNotebook.commit

 .. _hdf5-file-access: